8. Panka Bencsik, Richard Dickens, and George MacKerron. (Accepted.) Violence in the Vicinity: The Mental Health Impacts of Nearby Crime. Economica.

 Award: Program Chair award in the area of Crime and Health, American Society of Health Economists (ASHEcon)

-The Impact of Gunshots on Consumer and Business Activity. (with Jesse Bruhn)
+The Impact of Gunshots on Consumer and Business Activity. (with Jesse Bruhn and Adamson Bryant**)

 Care Awareness and Health Outcomes: The New 988 Crisis Helpline